MobilityData/gtfs-validator/RULES.md

 ### FastTravelBetweenStopsNotice

-As implemented in the original [Google Python GTFS validator](https://github.com/google/transitfeed/wiki/FeedValidator), the calculated speed between stops should not be greater than 150 km/h (SI) or 42 mph.
+As implemented in the original [Google Python GTFS validator](https://github.com/google/transitfeed/wiki/FeedValidator), the calculated speed between stops should not be greater than 150 km/h (42 m/s SI or 93 mph).